Ada-Developers-Academy/cs-fun-interview-practice/05/implement-network-delay.instructor.md

 However, without the `decrease_key` operation, we cannot update the priority of a node that is already in the heap.
 This means that we will have to add duplicate nodes to the heap, in the worst case approaching O(E).
 Considering a fully connected graph, the first node would itself add N-1 nodes to the heap, the second node would add N-2 nodes to the heap, and so on.
 It would be possible to construct edge weights such that as we visit each node, all but one of its edge connections would remain unprocessed (that is, on the heap) until after the entire rest of the graph has been visited.
 The total size of the heap, while never quite fully reaching E, would grow with respect to E, making it O(E).
 Only `decrease_key` or abandoning the use of a heap (with obvious time complexity repercussions) can guarantee to keep the heap size at O(N).

-As a result, we could dispense with the additional checks with no loss of correctness of complexity, and the code would be simplified to (explanatory comments removed):
+As a result, we could dispense with the additional checks with no loss of correctness or complexity, and the code would be simplified to (explanatory comments removed):

 ```python
 import collections